Text consolidated by Valsts valodas centrs (State

 2) performs commercial activities only in the territory of a

 special economic zone or free port.
-Permit to apply the direct
+The permit to apply the

-tax reliefs in the Latgale Special Economic Zone may be granted
+direct tax reliefs in the Latgale Special Economic Zone may be

-to a capital company which performs commercial activities in the
+granted to a capital company which performs commercial activities

-territory of the Latgale Special Economic Zone or outside the
+in the territory of the Latgale Special Economic Zone or outside

-territory of the Latgale Special Economic Zone by conforming with
+of the territory of the Latgale Special Economic Zone by

 a) the location of the implementation of an investment project